Eyes on Brickell: Eyes: Exam vs. Screening - What to Expect?

 Who Should Get It?

-Vision screenings are good for identifying if you might have a vision problem, but they don’t tell the full story.
+Purpose: Vision screenings are good for identifying potential vision problems, but they don’t provide a complete picture of eye health.

 Comprehensive Eye Exam